auth0/docs/articles/quickstart/webapp/java-ee/_includes/_login.md

 Before implementing the `HttpAuthenticationMechanism` interface that will use all these collaborators, create a bean that will provide a configured instance of the `AuthenticationController` from the Auth0 Java MVC SDK.
 The `AuthenticationController` is used to build the authorization URL where users will login, and handle the token exchange to authenticate users.

 * If your Auth0 Application is configured to use the **RS256 signing algorithm** (the default when creating a new Auth0 Application), you need to configure a `JwkProvider` to fetch the public key used to verify the token's signature.
-See the [jwks-rsa-java repository](https://github.com/auth0/jwks-rsa-java) to learn about additional configuration options.
+See the <a href="https://github.com/auth0/jwks-rsa-java" target="_blank">jwks-rsa-java repository</a> to learn about additional configuration options.
 * If your Auth0 Application is configured to use the **HS256 signing algorithm**, there is no need to configure the `JwkProvider`.

 ::: note
-To learn more about the available signing algorithms, refer to the [documentation](https://auth0.com/docs/tokens/concepts/signing-algorithms).
+To learn more about the available signing algorithms, refer to the <a href="https://auth0.com/docs/tokens/concepts/signing-algorithms" target="_blank">documentation</a>.
 :::

 The sample below shows how to configure the `AuthenticationController` for use with the **RS256 signing algorithm**: